Creative Commons Attribution-Noncommercial-No Derivative Works 3.0

 Silver Crown of Henry VIII (c.
 1545):

-As part of this SAL’s ongoing interest in developing a comprehensive history of British coinage, Browne Willis exhibited the silver crown of Henry VIII depicted here at the top of Plate 1.20 to the Society on 11 February 1731 (SAL Minutes I.265)—around the same time that Folkes took over the Metallographia Brittanica project.
+As part of this SAL’s ongoing interest in developing a comprehensive history of British coinage, Browne Willis exhibited the silver crown of Henry VIII depicted here at the top of Plate 1.20 to the Society on 11 February 1731 (SAL Minutes I.265)—around the same time that Folkes took over the Metallographia Britannica project.
 The minutes contain a rough drawing of the coin.
 Vertue’s personal records suggest, however, that Henry VIII’s silver crown may have come to his and other SAL members’ attention seven years before Willis exhibited it at a Society meeting: in 1725, the year Vertue assigns to his engraving of not only a “Crown peice [sic] of K. H. 8. silver” but also a “Medal of King Edward 6th in Gold,” Medals of Qu Elisabeth. [sic] in gold,” and “King James I/ Medal” in the list of prints he prepared for Edward Harley, 2nd Earl of Oxford and Mortimer, in 1740 (Alexander 2008, 308).
 Since William Bogdani explicitly proposed in February 1731 that the crown piece be added to the plate containing the coronation medal (SAL Minutes I.265), and the composition of the upper half of the print (apparently a separate plate) bears this out, the 1725 date must refer to an earlier state of the plate.

-Nevertheless, when Folkes took over the Metallographia Brittanica project, he hired Vertue (who had been the SAL’s official engraver since 1717) to begin examining the coins known to be in antiquaries’ private collections throughout England, including especially those in Willis’s cabinet, in order to identify items he might engrave for Folkes’s planned numismatic project (Roos 2021, 187).
+Nevertheless, when Folkes took over the Metallographia Britannica project, he hired Vertue (who had been the SAL’s official engraver since 1717) to begin examining the coins known to be in antiquaries’ private collections throughout England, including especially those in Willis’s cabinet, in order to identify items he might engrave for Folkes’s planned numismatic project (Roos 2021, 187).
 Accordingly, Willis’s silver crown would not only appear here on Plate 1.20 of Vetusta Monumenta but also feature later in Folkes’s Table of English Silver Coins (1745, 26).
 Willis is well known for his work on England’s cathedrals; he is less well known for his numismatic research.
 In her affectionate description of his eccentric character, Catherine Talbot notes that along with “one of the honestest hearts in the world,” Willis had “one of the oddest heads that ever dropped out of the moon.
 Extremely well versed in coins, he knows hardly any thing of mankind” (quoted in Nichols 1815, 6.205).
 In 1733 Willis published his own numismatic document, A Table of The Gold Coins of the Kings of England, based on his personal collection—and, according to Nichols, he was responsible for the “making” of Plates 1.37-1.38, which were published in 1731, the same year he exhibited the silver crown here on Plate 1.20 to the SAL (6.198).1

 In 1741, Willis donated his entire cabinet of English coins, “at that time looked upon as the most complete collection in England,” to Oxford University, with the stipulation that it be displayed and visited annually on the 19th of October (Nichols 1815, 6.191).
 Willis’s collection is still at Oxford and includes the silver crown depicted here (Loveday 1905).
 The crown remains notable as one of the earliest examples of its kind and as an illustration of Henry VIII’s fraught attempts to manage the nation’s finances by minting new coins and adjusting their valuation (Loveday 1905).
 In this way, the crown may speak to the Society's interests in debasement and examples of new coinages (see also Plates 1.37-1.38 and 1.56 of Vetusta Monumenta).
 Additionally, Willis’s silver crown of Henry VIII was engraved alongside the Coronation Medal of Edward VI—and both items appeared together on a stand-alone print (see, for example: RCIN 600977).
 Pairing the silver crown of Henry VIII with the Coronation Medal of Edward VI highlighted the history of their shared inscriptions, which would likewise have implications for Plate 1.62 (discussed below).